kiedtl/website/src/content/blog/hare.md

 > code.
 It has manual memory management, no runtime, and uses the C ABI.

 Manual memory management? check.
 C ABI? check.
 No runtime? *Really*?
-Even C has a runtime (`crt.S`) I think what Drew means is that there will be no massive Go-like runtime.
+Even C has a runtime (`crt.S`).
+I think what Drew means is that there will be no massive Go/Java-like runtime.

 > Hare fits on a 3½" floppy disc.
 When it's done, you’ll be able to buy a
 > floppy disc with Hare on it to support the project.

 (from [here](https://harelang.org/floppies/))

-A *what*?
-A *floppy disc*?
-Wow!
+Floppy disks, eh?
 Nice, but more or less useless.

 Then we see this code snippet: